Intelligent Energy Fuel Cell 2.4kW¶

 A tank level failsafe has been set on battery monitor 2 so that the vehicle will return to land when the fuel level gets below 20%.
 This is done by setting:

 As previously mentioned, normal voltage failsafes can be used on this fuel cell model.
 Hence, as a final belt-and-braces approach a critical voltage failsafe has been set on the electrical generator monitor instance to initiate an immediate landing if voltage gets to 3.3 V per cell:

 If you see the Generator: Not Healthy message in the GCS then ArduPilot has not received any data packets from the fuel cell for at least 5 seconds.
 Check the following for common causes to this issue:

-- Telemetry is connected to a flight controller serial port.
+Telemetry is connected to an autopilot serial port.

 Flight Log Data¶

 The telemetry data is stored across a few data groups in the flight data log.
 This data can be found as follows:

 Hydrogen percent used in BAT->CurrTot for the battery monitor instance set as Generator-Fuel.